ucsb-cs148-f21/project-t03-fitnessguru/docs/DEPLOY.md

 To obtain a Mongo URI, please visit this link: https://www.mongodb.com/ and follow these steps after signing in or creating an account:

+* create an organization, then create a project.
-* create a free Shared Cluster
+* create a free Shared Cluster by clicking on build a database
 * after the cluster is created, click Connect
 * Add a connection IP address
 * Create a Database User